ExaWorks/job-api-spec/specification.md

 Returns `true` if the underlying condition that triggered this exception is transient.
-Jobs that cannot be submitted due to a transient exceptional condition have chance of being successfully re-submitted at a later time, which is a suggestion to client code that it could re-attempt the operation that triggered this exception.
+Jobs that cannot be submitted due to a transient exceptional condition have chance of being successfully resubmitted at a later time, which is a suggestion to client code that it could reattempt the operation that triggered this exception.
 However, the exact chances of success depend on many factors and are not guaranteed in any particular case.
 For example, a DNS resolution failure while attempting